securesign/secure-sign-operator/docs/OADP-Install.md

 ## Credentials File

-Once the velero policy is in place we can then create the required access Key using info from the following commad.
+Once the velero policy is in place we can then create the required access Key using info from the following command.

 ```sh
 aws iam create-access-key --user-name velero